Also known as: dip bar knee circles, dip station knee raises, circular knee raises, bar knee circles

 What is Around The World Knee Raises On Dip Bar?

-Around The World Knee Raises On Dip Bar is a dip-bar core move where you circle bent knees at 90° while hanging on straight arms to target the abs and shoulders.
-It's a medium-level exercise that builds core stability, hip flexor control, and shoulder endurance.
+Around The World Knee Raises On Dip Bar is a medium-level dip-bar exercise where you circle your knees at a 90° bend, targeting the core (especially obliques) and shoulder stabilizers.
+It builds rotational core strength, hip flexor control, and shoulder endurance to improve dip and hanging stability.

 How to Do Around The World Knee Raises On Dip Bar